 Several regulatory mechanisms have been established to assist in the protection and conservation of spotted frog.
-Through the Collection, Importation and Collection proclamation (Utah Code

-R657-53) the Division prohibits any collection and possession of Columbia spotted frog unless authorized by the Columbia Spotted Frog Conservation Team.
+Through the Collection, Importation and Collection proclamation (Utah Code R657-53) the Division prohibits any collection and possession of Columbia spotted frog unless approved by the Columbia Spotted Frog Conservation Team and authorized by Division personnel.